athenakan/codingitforward.github.io/index.md

 - **Job and internship opportunities** from the nation's top schools.
 - Connections with our **mentors**, including the former deputy CTO of the US and the founder of the [United States Digital Service](https://www.usds.gov/).
 - Opportunities to work on technology and social impact **projects** with students at top schools.
-- A forum to connect with talented students in this space.
+- A forum to learn from other top students in the field.

 And much more!